BMIRDS/SlidePreprocessing/README.md

 If you use the `has_xml_user` function, please set True for `use_userdefined_has_xml` in config file.

+If you already have a list of slides and corresponding xml files, consider to use a CSV-based input.
+See: [config_test4.yaml](config/config_test4.yaml).

 ### No Annotations?
 If slides do not have annotations, and you still want to extract all the crops, please use the following options in config file: